 Equality lead for the Federation Hayley Aley writes about positive change, equality and the current elections.

-As we are now in the middle of our elections I was reminded of the steps that the Federation is taking and the progress it has made to ensure that the people you elect, do actually represent you, the membership.
-Representatives work hard on your behalf to influence and negotiate for you in the role that you do, but also they represent you when both individually and collectively you need them to influence police leaders and ensure collective voices are heard especially with regards to equality and diversity.
+As we are now in the middle of our elections, I was reminded of the steps that the Federation is taking and the progress it has made to ensure that the people you elect, do actually represent you - the membership.
+Your representatives work hard on your behalf to influence and negotiate for you in the role that you do, but they also represent you when both individually and collectively you need them to influence police leaders and ensure collective voices are heard, especially with regards to equality and diversity.

 The electoral reforms that we have put in place over the past four years have changed, for the better, the opportunity to have greater representation for all of our members.

 Believe me, if you’ve read the Federation’s regulations and rules lately, you’ll see just how detailed and precise are the measures that are in place with regards to the election process.
 This is to ensure that at the various levels within the organisation - from each Branch Board up to the National Board - those that you elect do represent you and our membership as a whole.